Ricky Hatton’s son pays emotional tribute as stars turn out for memorial service

 “Long before this accolade he was our little champion from the day he was born.”

-Gallagher touched Hatton’s blue coffin in the hearse as he left the cathedral following the service.
+Gallagher touched Hatton’s blue coffin in the hearse as he left the cathedral following the service, while Hatton’s ex-girlfriend, soap star Claire Sweeney, was in tears.

 Other famous faces seen at Manchester Cathedral included Happy Mondays’ Shaun Ryder and Mark “Bez” Berry, reality TV personality Calum Best, comedian Paddy McGuinness, former cricket star Andrew “Freddie” Flintoff and actor Dean Gaffney.